MidnattLantern/hidoc/README.md

 - If the owner of any project, can delete previously added documentation.
 - If not the owner, neither the create documentation nor delete documentation button are visible.

+Search-bar (completion)
+---
+- Can enter text in a field for the Browse and Watch list that will filter projects according to the text input.
+- Pressing enter won't interfere the page.

 Deployment
 ===